 What should you write?
 Who should write it?
 Should your blog posts be short or long?
+Should you only write for current patients?
 Where do you promote them?

 The first thing you really need to do is identify what you want to achieve and how you’ll measure the success of your content.